-In philosophical terms, Abstraction is the process of understanding behaviour or structure of a real-life object.
-For example: When we think about a car, we remember an abstract concept of a car and its functionalities.
+In philosophical terms, Abstraction is a process of understanding behaviour or structure of a real-life object.
+For example, when we think about a car, we remember an abstract concept of a car and its functionalities.
 This is why we can recognize object like car, even if it is different from any car we have seen before.
 In other words, we develop concepts of everyday objects through the process of abstraction, where we eliminate unnecessary details and focus on essential attributes and behaviour.

 Abstraction is also a common feature in real life applications.
 For example: